samihadatta/workshop-ml-apis/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="[/THE/ABSOLUTE/PATH/]"
 ```

-*Note:* You may have to manually enable the Cloud Vision API.
-If you encounter runtime errors, go to **APIs & Services > Library** and search for "cloud vision API".
+*Note: You may have to manually enable the Cloud Vision API.
+If you encounter runtime errors, go to **APIs & Services > Library**, search for "cloud vision API", click on the result and enable it.*

 Awesome.
 You're set to start coding.
 Yay.